formal-land/formal.land/docs/tools/coq-of-ocaml/options/configuration.md

   | Some (s1, s2) => cons s1 (split_all c s2)
   end.
 ```
-which is not accepted by Coq with the error:
+which is not accepted by Rocq with the error:
 ```
 Error: Cannot guess decreasing argument of fix.
 ```
 despite the fact that we know that `split_at` should always return a smaller string.
-By disabling the guard checking, we can force Coq to accept this example of code.
-We automatically add a `struct` annotation on the first fixpoint argument so that Coq accepts the definition:
+By disabling the guard checking, we can force Rocq to accept this example of code.
+We automatically add a `struct` annotation on the first fixpoint argument so that Rocq accepts the definition:
 ```coq
 Fixpoint split_all (c : ascii) (s : string) {struct c} : list string :=
   match split_at c s with